 Best for: Instant relief, those struggling with panic attacks, and short-term coping mechanisms

 Sometimes anxiety can be all-consuming, leading to feelings of panic, urgency, and intense discomfort.
 If you find yourself in this state, then having a distraction on hand can be a welcome way to divert your worries.
 There is an overwhelming number of options for simple but engaging games that may help.
-Highly recommended is Dots, a pleasingly straightforward yet effective game in which players progress by connecting dots of the same color.
+Highly recommended is Two Dots, a pleasingly straightforward yet effective game in which players progress by connecting dots of the same color.
 Sound easy?
-That’s the best bit — Dots absorbs your full attention whilst requiring little thought, and can stem the tide of panic until your moment of anxiety passes.
+That’s the best bit—Two Dots absorbs your full attention whilst requiring little thought, and can stem the tide of panic until your moment of anxiety passes.

 Cost: Free for introductory packs, $12.99 per month for a full subscription

 Best for: Those seeking long-term coping strategies and looking to build dealing with anxiety into their day-to-day life

 Many studies show that meditation and mindfulness can help manage anxiety.
 To learn the basics and try a specific course targeted at coping with your condition, Headspace is a strong place to start.
 Packaged into easily digestible chunks of around 5-15 minutes, a daily meditation exercise will help you to relax, focus, and let go of the mental chatter that accompanies anxiety.
 More tailored packages cover specific aspects of the disorder, demonstrating dealing with anxiety-inducing thoughts in a more targeted way.
 Although the app can be costly, it’s an easy way to squeeze meditation into your daily routine, and a great taster to try out if mindfulness would be an effective treatment for you.

 Best for: Understanding your anxiety